Zohaib-Anwer/Local-Learning/README.md

-# this is my loca learning repo.
+# This is my local learning repo.